genegazer/GenePT/README.md

 ## Running the Analysis

 - Use the `df_from_genes` function to parse your genetic data file.
 The script will automatically handle AncestryDNA, or 23andMe data.
+- Then read the filter's CSV file, and merge that with the raw genetic data.
+- Finally, output the columns 'rsid', 'chromosome', 'position', and 'genotype' to a new CSV which can be used easily by GPT.
+This should reduce the raw 15mb text file to about a 1mb in CSV format.

 ## Getting Insights
-For best results, use the starting prompt, "Could you take a look at my raw genetic data?"
-Then, in the next prompt, upload the formatted CSV of genetic data.
+For best results use the starting prompt, "Could you take a look at my raw genetic data?"
+Then, in the next prompt upload the formatted CSV of genetic data.

 After this, GPT will use pandas to look at the data, hopefully only taking a few seconds.
 After this, prompt GPT with questions about your genetic data.